-Harriet Sanford is the President and CEO of the NEA Foundation and has led the work of the Foundation since 2005.
+Harriet Sanford is the President and CEO of the NEA Foundation.
+She has led the work of the Foundation since 2005.
 The NEA Foundation’s mission is to advance student achievement by investing in public education.
 Its programs raise the voice, experience, and expertise of educators in a variety of settings: as individuals, as collaborative teams, and as union leaders.
-Sanford began her career as a public school classroom teacher, which led to a senior executive career that spans more than 28 years, with 22 years as the President and Chief Executive Officer of nonprofit/public organizations including the Arts and Science Council in Charlotte, NC, and the Fulton County Arts Council in GA.
+Sanford began her career as a public school classroom teacher, which led to a senior executive career that spans more than 34 years, with 28 years as the President and Chief Executive Officer of nonprofit/public organizations including the Arts and Science Council in Charlotte, NC, and the Fulton County Arts Council in GA.
 Her career is bound together by an unwavering commitment to strengthening community by building on the skills, talents, and aspirations of each of its members.

 Prior to joining the NEA Foundation, Sanford served as the conceptual lead and manager of "South by South Africa: Crafting Cultural Understanding," a project that built economic links and cultural understanding between South Africa and U.S. partner cities.

 Sanford's contributions to the advancement of arts education, culture, and cultural understanding have been recognized by numerous nonprofit organizations including the North Carolina Arts Education Association, Americans for the Arts, National Black Arts Festival, the National Association of Counties, and The Metro Atlanta Chamber of Commerce.
 Through the generous support of grants from the Rockefeller Foundation and the Ford Foundation, Sanford also served as a United States Information Agency (USIA) fellow to South Africa in the late 1990s.
-She currently serves on the Board of The NAMES Project Foundation, Hispanic College Fund, Caversham Centre (South Africa), the DC Jazz Festival, the National Network of State Teachers of the Year, and Editorial Projects in Education, and she is an advisor to First Book, and a member of the International Women’s Forum of Washington, DC.
+She currently serves on the Board of The Hispanic College Fund, Caversham Centre (South Africa), the DC Jazz Festival, the National Network of State Teachers of the Year, and Editorial Projects in Education, and is an advisor to First Book, and a member of the International Women’s Forum of Washington, DC.

-Sanford holds a BA in Education from New England College, as well as a MPA from the University of Connecticut, and was awarded the degree of Doctor of Humane Letters from the University of Connecticut’s Neag School of Education in 2015.
+Sanford holds a BA in Education from New England College, a MPA from the University of Connecticut, and was awarded the degree of Doctor of Humane Letters from the University of Connecticut’s Neag School of Education in 2015.